 Important Information For New Christians

-This article is intended to be a crash course in biblical Christianity for all those who are new to the faith and for all those who wish to find out some important facts that all Christians should be aware of.
+This article is intended to be a very brief crash course highlighting important issues in biblical Christianity for all those who are new to the faith and for all those who wish to find out some important facts that all Christians should be aware of.

 Don’t blindly trust what anybody says – not your pastor, not some famous preacher on TV or radio.
 No one!
 Be like the Bereans in Acts 17:11 who checked the scriptures to see if what the Apostle Paul said was true…